lorrli274/next/courses/community/Hamani/Getting Started/Lessons/Getting Started/07-Hanami Generators.md

 get '/books', to: 'books#index'
 ```

-If you're using ZSH, you may get `zsh: no matches found: books#index`.
-In that case, you can use: ` % hanami generate action web books/index `

 To make our test pass, we need to edit our newly generated template file in `apps/web/templates/books/index.html.erb`: